tdaff/automation/options.rst

 Lines starting with ``#`` or ``;`` are comments and will be ignored.

-The following is a list of most options; for the most up-to-date list, see the ``defaults.ini`` file.
+The following is an auto-generated list of most options.
+The default value for each option is given here.
+For the most up-to-date list, see the ``defaults.ini`` file.

 .. program:: faps